Summary of Marijuana Laws

 DO I STILL NEED TO GET A

-MEDICAL MARIJUANA CARD?
+MEDICAL MARIJUANA CARD IN CALIFORNIA?

 The passage of Prop.
 64 to legalize adult possession and cultivation of recreational marijuana in no way impinges on the rights of medical marijuana patients under Prop.
 215.